This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 We tell you how to board your loft whilst achieving the recommended insulation later.

-Any warm moist air that does penetrate though your ceiling into the loft is likely to condense against the cold surfaces within your loft.
+Any warm moist air that does penetrate through your ceiling into the loft is likely to condense against the cold surfaces within your loft.

 To solve such a problem, you should: